About Forever Roaming the World

-Hi, I’m Amit, welcome to forever roaming the world.
+Hi, I’m Amit, welcome to About Forever Roaming the World.

 “It’s Your home for long-term solo and (or) shoestring budget travel advice, tips and realism’s.”

-Forever roaming the world veers away from the normal ‘must see and do’, ultimate this and that’, ‘top 10 list’s’ and ‘over-glamorisation’ of budget traveling; it takes you deeper and into the nitty gritty.
-Forever roaming the world brings you realness – the good, the bad and the ugly with brutally honest posts, articles and resources coming from experience of budget traveling the world since 2010.
+Forever roaming the world veers away from the normal ‘must see and do’, ultimate this and that’, ‘top 10 list’s’ and ‘over-glamorization’ of budget traveling; it takes you deeper and into the nitty-gritty.
+Forever roaming the world brings you realness – the good, the bad and the ugly with brutally honest posts, articles and resources coming from the experience of budget traveling the world since 2010.

 So, if you’re looking for more in travel blogs, want to know what everyday traveling life is really like, then Forever Roaming The World will show you.

 Now, don’t get me wrong traveling is without a doubt one of the greatest experiences anybody can have and the best life decision I ever made.
 There will be incredible highs, adventure, dreams fulfilled and it’s why millions of people (myself included) love the nomad life.

 I have a saying for first-time travelers I meet: Be prepared not to be prepared!
 What I mean is anything can happen at any time, especially with long-term budget traveling.

 The aim of forever roaming the world is…

 To show and help anybody with the desire to travel can; even if you think you can’t afford it.
 Trust me, if somebody as poor as me can backpack around the world; then so can you 😀

 If you’re anything like me and you struggle with what society deems as ‘normal’ or if you live your life against the grain, you hate to be shackled, you can’t live that boxed life then you’ll feel at home here.